 - a toolkit to help voluntary and community organisations support EU communities

-If you need further help with an application please contact the EU Settlement Scheme Resolution Centre on 0300 123 7379.
-If you need immigration advice then you can contact one of the organisations listed online that are allowed to provide this advice.
+If you need further help with an application then please contact the EU Settlement Scheme Resolution Centre on 0300 123 7379.
+If you need immigration advice, then you can contact one of the organisations listed online that are allowed to provide this advice.